Pakistan's borders are open for commercial flights from most countries, and domestic restrictions are gradually being lifted.

 Can I travel to Pakistan?

-- Air travel to Pakistan has resumed, and the land border with Afghanistan is open.
+- Air travel to Pakistan has resumed, while land borders remain closed.

-- Arrivals from the UK, Brazil, Ireland, Portugal, the Netherlands and South Africa are banned, except for returning citizens and residents, and few other exceptions.
+- Arrivals from high-risk countries are banned, except for returning citizens and residents, and few other exceptions.

 - All arrivals will be required to fill in a locator form.